Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 different kinds of pre workout supplements in a brown background

-Not surprisingly, these are all a part of Rousey’s meal plan, which she takes to quicken muscle growth and recover from injuries and workouts.
+Not surprisingly, these are all part of Rousey’s meal plan, which she takes to quicken muscle growth and recover from injuries and workouts.

 FAQs